 If your Mac is stuck on checking for updates, it can get a little frustrating, especially if you’re hoping to get the latest features from an OS update.
 But is there anything you can do to fix it?

 As someone who works on Apple computers for a living, I see this problem all too often.
-While it can be an annoying problem, the good news is that there are plenty of quick fixes you can try to get unstuck and get your Mac up to date.
+While it can be an annoying problem, the good news is that there are 10 quick fixes you can try to get unstuck and get your Mac up to date.

 Key Takeaways